douglasgscofield/bioinfo/scripts/README.md

 few heuristics are used to detect possible problems, but these are not comprehensive.

-* If (maximum quality - minimum quality) >= 47, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--wide` option
+* If (maximum quality &minus; minimum quality) &ge; 47, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--wide` option
-* If (maximum quality - minimum quality) <= 20, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--narrow` option
+* If (maximum quality &minus; minimum quality) &le; 20, a warning message is printed to stderr and detected quality encoding (possibly erroneous) to stdout; this value can be adjusted with the `--narrow` option
 * If otherwise unusual quality scores or unknown input were detected, an error message is printed to stderr and '??' to stdout

 This script does not diagnose faulty FastQ files, nor does it fully diagnose the various versions of Solexa, Sanger, Illumina pipelines described in http://en.wikipedia.org/wiki/FASTQ_format.
-It simply applies a minimum cutoff of 33, 59 or 64 for quality values.
+It simply applies a decreasing minimum cutoff from 64, to 59, to 33.
 It is thus compatible with Sanger encoding but it does not take into account finer distinctions such as Illumina 1.3+ pipelines not typically producing quality scores 0 and 1.